sakhavhyand/SillyTavern-AnotherCharManager/README.md

-# SillyTavern-TagManager
+# SillyTavern-AnotherTagManager

+## DISCLAIMER
+* I'm not a dev, so yeah my code is not perfect (particularly the CSS, hate this one),
+* This extension has not been tested on mobile, so expect the UI to not be usable on it.
+I don't intend to work on this, because i'm really bad at handling UI.

+## What is this extension doing?

-SillyTavern TAG Manager is an extension which provides a quick and easy way to edits tags cards.
+SillyTavern ATM is an extension which provides a quick and easy way to edits tags cards.

-## Installation and Usage

-Utilize SillyTavern's third party extension importer to install.
+I've decided to work on it to have something that better fits my needs because I have way too many characters and most of them are not/bad tagged.

+* With ATM, you can order by the number of tags characters have, to look for the ones without tags for example.
+* Editing tags on a character doesn't load its chat, so it doesn't modify your recent history.

 ## Prerequisites

-This extension requires SillyTavern 1.11.0
+This extension has been tested on SillyTavern 1.11.0 and 1.11.1.

+## Installation

+Utilize SillyTavern's third party extension importer to install like any other extension.

+## Usage

 ## Support and Contributions